Mika24boss/CareerServicesWebApp-SOEN341/README.md

 # Career Services Application
-Repository for the career website for the SOEN341 project - Winter 2023.
+Repository for the career website for the SOEN 341 project - Winter 2023.
 <hr>

 <h2>Project Description</h2>